 According to a press release from the flood control district, the team will also be conducting stream bank-stabilization projects this winter.

-Large woody debris might be relocated or kept in place for fish habitat.
+Large woody debris may be relocated or kept in place to maintain fish habitat.

 District #10 will continue to update the public on upcoming projects.